GiantPrince/Regulus/README.md

 ## Benchmark Results
 In the performance evaluation experiments of hot update frameworks, we use Unity version 2023.1.7f1, compiled with the Mono backend under non-Development Build mode, and the output platform is Windows Intel-64bit.
 Here we don't use the Function Redirection and JIT features of ILRuntime, since we want to compare register-based bytecode with stack-based bytecode.
 So this is a weak ILRuntime baseline.

+We constructed nine groups of tests.
+For mathematical computation, we used Sum, which performs an arithmetic series summation from 1 to 10^8.
+For recursive functions, we used Fib, which implements the Fibonacci sequence recursively with an input parameter of 35.
+For array access, the tests include Sieve and Bubble.
+Sieve refers to the Sieve of Eratosthenes with an input of 10^7, while Bubble performs a bubble sort on 10,000 numbers arranged in reverse order.

+For member access, we designed MA and SMA.
+MA represents intensive instance member access operations, whereas SMA represents intensive static member access operations.
+In these two tests, we constructed an object containing primitive types, value types, and reference types, and performed repeated read and write operations on the fields of these three types.

+For Unity-related code, we selected Vector, Transform, and Collision.
+These mainly cover the most common operations in Unity projects, namely vector operations, transform manipulations, and collision detection.

+Each test was executed ten times on the test machine, and we recorded the average execution time and standard deviation in the table below (in milliseconds).
+In the performance comparison, we evaluated our method against existing open-source frameworks based on C# bytecode, as well as direct function calls.

 | Program       | Direct Call (ms)   | ILRuntime (ms)     | InjectFix (ms)    | Regulus (ms)   |
 |:----------:|:---------------:|:-----------------:|:----------------:|:----------------:|
 | **Sum**        | 51.00±10.33    | 8195.90±271.41    | 6749.09±318.52   | 1393.80±218.42   |